kevinkang1125/EM-Patroller/README.md

 # EM-Patroller
 ## Introduction
-* This is the code repository for the paper "Entropy Maximized Multi-Robot Patrolling with Steady State Distribution Approximation" that was submitted to ICRA 2023.
+* This is the code repository for the paper "Entropy Maximized Multi-Robot Patrolling with Steady State Distribution Approximation" that was submitted to RAL 2023.
 * This is a joint research program among A*STAR, MIT and NUS. (© 2022 A\*STAR.
 All rights reserved.)

 ## Dependencies